PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - Handle cases where the date format is incorrect.
 - Ensure the field is optional for existing records but required for new registrations.
 - Consider time zone differences when validating dates.
+- Display the 'date of joining' field appropriately for existing records.

 ### 7. IMPLEMENTATION CONSTRAINTS